mesosphere/dcos-commons/frameworks/kafka/README.md

 To make configuration changes via scheduler environment updates, perform the following steps:

-1. Visit https://<dcos-url> to view the DC/OS Dashboard.
+1. Visit https://<dcos-url> to access the DC/OS web interface.
 1. Go to the `Services` and click the service to be configured (default `kafka`).
 1. Click `Edit` in the upper right.
 On DC/OS 1.9.x, the `Edit` button is in a menu made up of three dots.
 1. Navigate to `Environment` (or `Environment variables`) and search for the option to be updated.